drfuzzi/CSC2106_WirelessMesh-NimBLE-MicroPython/README.md

     return payload

 def frame_to_name(frame):
-    # keep short so it fits in advertising data reliably
+    # Keep conservative so it fits reliably in advertising payload
     return frame[:25]

 class Node: